Video interviewing insights has been saved

-- Raise your computer, tablet, or phone so that it’s at eye level or just slightly above.
+- Raise your device so that it’s at eye level or just slightly above.

 - Take note of your surroundings.
-Ensure the area behind you is appropriate.
-No piles of clothes or messy background for the interviewer to see.
+Ensure that the area behind you is appropriate and avoid a messy background for the interviewer to see.

 - Be sure to seek out an area that is quiet with no interruptions.
 Face away from doorways and windows to avoid getting distracted during your interview.

-- If you are using a device where you receive notifications (text messages, email notifications, chat windows), ensure that these features are turned off to avoid possible distractions.
+- If you are using a device where you receive notifications (text messages, email notifications, chat windows, etc.), ensure that these features are turned off to avoid possible distractions.

 - Don’t assume you will only need to wear business attire from the waist up.
 Take the time to get fully dressed or you may risk an embarrassing interview moment.

 - Perform a test of looking into the video camera on your laptop; are you looking right into the camera or right at your interviewer?
-What are your hand gestures like?
 Are any of your movements distracting?
 Doing a test with a family member or friend prior to your interview can help you get comfortable with eye contact and body language.

 - Be sure to connect to your interview early to avoid any technical hang ups, and to be ready to greet your interviewer on time.

-- Keep in mind that an interviewer can easily see your body language during a video interview so keep this in mind when gesturing or considering eye contact.
+- An interviewer can easily see your body language during a video interview so keep this in mind when gesturing or considering eye contact.